melissasage/pokemon-deep-blue/README.md

 My contribution to the Stackathon of Grace Hopper cohort 1809 at Fullstack Academy.

-Porygon is an AI that plays Pokemon Generation I- Red, Blue, Yellow- through the Pokemon Showdown server.
+Pokemon Deep Blue is an AI that plays Pokemon Generation I battles- Red, Blue, Yellow- through the Pokemon Showdown server.

 ## Installation